hfboyce/tableau_course/_sources/lessons/tableau2.md

 #### Tiled example

-You'll notice that when we dragged these sheet they snapped into a position.
+You'll notice that when we dragged these sheets they snapped into a position.
 This is creating tiles.
 I only recommend using this layout method when using the Automatic sizing option.

 <img src="imgs/tiled.png"  width = "85%" alt="404 image" />